cypriansakwa/Order_finder_for_Elements_Additive_Group/README.md

 - Computes the order of all elements in \( \mathbb{Z}_n \) for a given \( n \).
 - Prints the results in a clear format.

-  ## Installation

-- To use this project, you need to have Rust installed on your machine.
-- If Rust is not installed, follow the instructions on the [official Rust website](https://www.rust-lang.org/tools/install) to install it.
-- After installing Rust, clone this repository and navigate to the project directory:
 ## Usage
 - Modify the value of $n$ in the main function to represent the size of the additive group $\mathbb{Z}_n $.
 - Run the program using the following command: cargo run